espressif/esp-adf/docs/en/get-started/get-started-esp32-lyrat-mini.rst

 Audio Output
 	Output socket to connect headphones with a 3.5 mm stereo jack.
 (Please note that the board outputs a mono signal) Speaker Output
-	Output socket to connect 4 ohm speaker.
-The pins have a standard 2.54 mm / 0.1" pitch.
+	Output socket to connect a speaker.
+The 4-ohm and 3-watt speaker is recommended.
+The pins have a 2.00 mm / 0.08" pitch.

 .. _get-started-esp32-lyrat-mini-v1.2-board: